before and after blog

 That sentence landed hard.
 It was like clarity arriving all at once, after a long period of mental fog.
 Nothing changed in that moment, but the direction of my life did.

-At the time, I weighed close to 80 kilos at 165 cm.
+At that time, I weighed nearly 80kg at 165cm.
 According to BMI, I was overweight.
-More importantly, I didn’t feel aligned with myself.
-I knew a lot about food.
-I was a food engineer.
-I had exercised on and off my whole life.
-And yet, knowledge hadn’t translated into results.
+But more importantly, I didn’t feel aligned with myself.
+I knew a lot about nutrition.
+I’m a food engineer.
+I had exercised on and off throughout my life.
+And yet none of that knowledge had translated into results.

-The change itself was not dramatic.
-It was inconvenient.
-Cooking differently for myself while still feeding my family.
-Starting to wake up at six in the morning to train before life could interfere (which I still do).
+The change itself was not spectacular.
+It was awkward.
+Cooking differently for myself while continuing to feed my family.
+Getting up at six in the morning to train before life could interrupt (something I still do).
 Planning instead of improvising.
 Repeating small, unglamorous actions day after day.
-Progress was slow.
-But it was steady.
+Progress was slow, but consistent.

-In total, I lost 25 kilograms.
-But that number tells only part of the story.
+In total, I lost 25kg.
+But that number only tells part of the story.

 What really changed was my relationship with myself.
-I stopped treating my body as a problem to manage and started treating it as something worth supporting.
-I stopped waiting for the “right time” and built routines that worked inside real life.
+I stopped treating my body as a problem to be managed and started seeing it as something that deserves support.
+I stopped waiting for the “right moment” and built routines that fit real life.

 Today, I don’t wonder what’s next.
 I know.
 Not because everything is figured out, but because I trust myself to keep choosing what aligns.